 Hiring access tower for gutter repair will cost from £65 a week, however you can end up paying over £120.
 You might need a single tower to fix a leaking gutter or replace few roof tiles but this work will still cost you between £250 and £300.

 Understanding the concept of scaffolding is not as complex as estimating and reasoning the factors affecting the cost of scaffolding.
-However when you reach us, we give you a detailed idea of the cost along with the factors involved at your site with thorough risk assessment of work at height, total area, time it is required for, amount of material needed, levels required, location and many other factors.
+However, when you reach us, we give you a detailed idea of the cost along with the factors involved at your site with a thorough risk assessment of work at height, total area, the time it is required for, amount of material needed, levels required, location and many other factors.
 We just don’t leave you there with some digits on a paper to ponder over, we hold your hand and take you through all the tiny details until you are satisfied.